-*note: I have recently decided that I will not make a decision that procedurally excludes any of the 5 LD speeches.
+*I will not make a decision that procedurally excludes any of the 5 LD speeches.
 What this means is if you ask me to "evaluate the debate after the 1ac/1nc/1ar/2nr", i will most likely ignore it, as I've found that doing so would create an incredibly arbitrary decision procedure that I don't feel would benefit anyone in the way they are hoping.

 Do your best, have fun, and please ask questions if you have them.
 I am always willing to discuss my reason for decision/give comments after the round.
 If you feel the need to ask me anything before the round, shoot me an email: firstname.lastname@example.org

 Logan Wells Paradigm

 Patty Zhang Paradigm

 I'm pretty tab (I'll judge anything you read).
 Note: My political views are very moderate, so do not read extremely left lit in front of me (goes with out saying far right lit is also bad, probably worse).

 Ks - Many of them are not well warranted and unconvincing, so use theory in those cases.

 DAs - not much to say here, stats are nice.

 CPs - serverance perms are annoying, so use theory.

 Theory - Be strategic with it, you can read "friv" theory as long as I see a strategic value to it (could just be layering)